Venero Mangano: Windows case

 From 1978 to 1990, four of the five crime families of New York rigged bids for 75 percent of $191 million, or about $142 million, of the window contracts awarded by the New York City Housing Authority.
 Installation companies were required to make union payoffs between $1 and $2 for each windows installed.

 On May 30, 1990, Mangano was indicted in the "Windows case" along with other members of four of the New York crime families.
 On October 19, 1991, Mangano was convicted of one count of extortion and a related conspiracy count in the Windows case.
 On March 26, 1993, Mangano was sentenced to 15 years and eight months in prison and fined $100,000.

 In 1997, while still in prison, Mangano was called to testify against boss Gigante.
 He refused to testify, saying, "What do you want to do, shoot me?" then "Shoot me, but I'm not going to answer any questions".
 He later took the witness stand, but refused to answer any questions, invoking his Fifth Amendment rights.

 On May 3, 2006, Mangano was transferred to a halfway house in Bedford–Stuyvesant, Brooklyn.
 On November 2, 2006, he was released after 13 years in prison.
 He had heart disease and macular degeneration that left him virtually blind.
 Mangano died of natural causes in Greenwich Village on August 18, 2017.

 In popular culture

-Mangano was portrayed by Kevin Corrigan in the first and second seasons of the 2019 TV series Godfather of Harlem.
+A fictionalized version of Mangano is portrayed by Kevin Corrigan in the first and second seasons of the 2019 TV series Godfather of Harlem.
+This version is depicted as being killed in 1964 by Stella Gigante (Lucy Fry) and Ernie Nunzi (Rafi Gavron) as revenge for the death of the former's boyfriend at the hands of Mangano.